LeeVo2408/README.md/README.md

 To successfully implement CI, the minimum requirements are:

--	**trunk-based development**: developers divide their work into small branches and merge that work into a trunk frequently.
+-	**Trunk-based development**: developers divide their work into small branches and merge that work into a trunk frequently.
 -	**Continually**: automated testing process
--	**visability**: the status of the work should be visible to the team.
+-	**Visability**: the status of the work should be visible to the team.

 # Tools